 - How do employees feel about their emotional wellbeing benefits?

 A one-size-fits-all approach toward benefits has long been on the way out.
-Tailored emotional wellbeing benefits and engaging individuals at points of need in their lives that could be significant sources of stress is imperative for increasing benefit value, workforce productivity and a meaningful employee experience.
+Tailoring emotional wellbeing benefits and engaging individuals at points of need in their lives that could be significant sources of stress are imperative for increasing benefit value, workforce productivity and a meaningful employee experience.